anurupjoseph-engineer/zigatta/README.md

 annotations in the DTO class.

 ## Future Enhancements
+To be a pure REST application, I would suggest that a future version not return `yes` or `no` but instead return HTTP status codes of 204 upon route found and 404 upon route not found.
+After all, a fundamental principle of REST is brevity, and an HTTP status code in the response header could provide the requisite information to consumers without needing to provide a response body.

 Per requirements, this project used Java and Spring Boot and no extra libraries.

 Depending on business requirements, the application could be enhanced by adding the ability